marcusvco/marcusvco/README.md

-### Hi there! 👋 My name is Marcus and I am a student of Software Development
+### Hi there! 👋 My name is Marcus and I am a Software Engineer
 ##
 - I’m currently learning React.js and Next.js